Code-Institute-Submissions/Nomnivore-website/TESTING.md

 -   For Internet explorer the site and links were tested on:
     - On [Browserstack](https://live.browserstack.com/) to simulate a windos machine running win8.1 with Internet Explorer v11.

+### The following aspects were checked:

+All images rendered as expected.
+No pixelation or streched images were found.
+Layouts were displaying as they should.
+No content was obstructed by broken layout or backgrounds.
+All the links in the navigation worked.
+Also the links to email and telephone numbers worked correctly.

 ---